weiganghuang/holops-1803/task2.md

 	admin@ncs%
 	```

-1. Although the service instance test1is deleted from NSO, the
+1. Although the service instance `test1` is deleted from NSO, the
     associated Bundle Ether sub-interface 100.2188 **remains** in
     asr9k0.
 The out-of-band configuration can’t be modified through NSO!